What is Due Diligence

 We hear the term everywhere… In laws, reports, corporate policies, and industry discussions.
 It’s a central concept in today’s business world, impacting companies of all sizes and sectors - especially in the mineral sector.
 Yet despite how often it appears, the term due diligence can still feel vague or complex for some people.
 This article helps you to unpack what due diligence means, exploring both its practical role for businesses and its deeper meaning as a guiding principle.

-A Process and a Principle
+A process and a principle

 According to the OECD Guidelines for Multinational Enterprises (Chapter II, General Policies, Paragraph 15), due diligence is understood as the process through which enterprises can identify, prevent, mitigate and account for their actual and potential adverse impacts, that is, as an integral part of business decision-making and risk management systems.
-These adverse impacts may include environmental harm, human rights violations, corruption, or unsafe working conditions, whether caused directly by the company or indirectly through its suppliers and business partners.
+These adverse impacts include environmental harm, human rights violations, corruption, or unsafe working conditions, whether caused directly by the company or indirectly through its suppliers and business partners.

 Hence, for successful businesses, due diligence is a structured process.
 The EU has adopted this approach through legal instruments like the Corporate Sustainability Due Diligence Directive (CSDDD), EU Batteries Regulation, Conflict Mineral Regulation and others, which are also intended to ensure that companies identify, prevent and mitigate adverse human rights and environmental impacts across their operation.
 This means taking a closer look not only at who supplies your materials, but also how those materials were produced.
 But to truly understand due diligence, it’s worth taking a step back… Although widely applied as a business process, the due diligence term also refers to a guiding principle.